friendlyarm/sd-fuse_rk3399/README.md

 * friendlywrt21
 * friendlywrt21-docker
 * debian-bullseye-core-arm64
-* friendlycore-lite-focal-arm64
+* friendlycore-lite-noble-arm64
 * openmediavault-arm64

-To build an SD card image for friendlycore-lite-focal, for example like this:
+To build an SD card image for friendlycore-lite-noble, for example like this:
 ```
-./mk-sd-image.sh friendlycore-lite-focal-arm64
+./mk-sd-image.sh friendlycore-lite-noble-arm64
 ```

 ## Where to download files